shreyansh-g24/JavaServletTodoApp/README.md

   1. Clone the repo.
   2. Install Tomcat v10.
   3. Setup your IDE of choice.
 (I used Netbeans).
+  4. Install postgresql.
-  4. Install and setup postresql using the commands given below.
+  5. Setup database using the commands given below.
-  5. Build and run the project.
+  6. Build and run the project.

 #### Database setup